Achieve Running Club

 So yes, running is good for you, mentally and physically.

-And if that’s not enough reasons, there are even more, the kind that might not make sense until you start, but every runner will tell you they’re the best part.
+And if that’s not enough reasons, here are a few more that might surprise you.
+They might not make sense until you start, but every runner will tell you they’re the best part.

 Running makes you pay more attention to how your body feels.
 This awareness makes you more thoughtful about what you eat, drink, and how much sleep you get.
 You might find yourself reaching for more whole foods, drinking more water, and getting to bed earlier.
 Not because you “should,” but because it makes running feel better.